AntelopeIO/devdocs/docs/How-To-Do-A-Full-Release.md

 ## Create Version

 [Docusaurus Documentation on Versioning is the best reference](https://docusaurus.io/docs/versioning).
-We have separate versions for leap, cdt, and system-contracts and this requires multi-index.
+We have separate versions for leap, cdt, and reference-contracts and this requires multi-index.
 Look at [multi-index for the documentation on versioning across several document sets](https://docusaurus.io/docs/docs-multi-instance#tagging-new-versions).

 Now that the documents are in place, version them.
 This command creates an archive and copies the documents to a new directory.
 ```